Wang Zelong to Miranda Qu: Meet 10 of the youngest billionaires in Asia

 Age: 36

 One of the youngest Asian entrepreneurs to join the three-comma club, Ning is the founder and chairman of Pop Mart International Group — the largest toy enterprise in mainland China.
-He is the owner of 46 percent of Pop Mart’s shares and has an estimated net worth of USD 1.6 billion (INR 13205 crores approx).
+He is the owner of 46 percent of Pop Mart’s shares and has an estimated net worth of USD 1.6 billion.

 Spanning 23 countries with over 350 stores and over 2,000 vending machines known as ‘roboshops’, the toy store was launched in 2010.
 Its signature products include trendy figurines such as Molly, Dimoo and Skullpanda.
 These are priced at around USD 8 and are famous for their ‘blind box’ concept.

-As per a 2021 report by South China Morning Post, on Singles’ Day 2019, the company made way more profit than popular brands such as Disney and Lego — with sales worth USD 22 million (INR 181571 crores approx) on the Chinese-language B2C website, Tmall, alone.
+As per a 2021 report by South China Morning Post, on Singles’ Day 2019, the company made way more profit than popular brands such as Disney and Lego — with sales worth USD 22 million on the Chinese-language B2C website, Tmall, alone.

 Pop Mart listed its shares in Hong Kong in December 2020.